caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

     *bool*, *optional*, *default = True*

-    Allow negative components (HMP, Hogbom).
+    Allow negative components for cleaning (valid for HMP, Hogbom modes).

   **hogbom_polyfitorder**

     *int*, *optional*, *default = 6*

-    HOGBOM_POLYFITORDER polynomial order for frequency fitting
+    Polynomial order for frequency fitting.

   **parallel_ncpu**

     *int*, *optional*, *default = 0*

     Number of processes / threads to use in parallel mode.
 0 - all available.
-1 - disable parallelism
+1 - disable parallelism.

   **predict_colname**

     *str*, *optional*, *default = MODEL_DATA*

     MS column to write predict to.
-Can be left empty to disable
+Can be left empty to disable.

   **log_memory**